-When practicable, the member presenting the lineup should not be involved in the investigation of the case or know the identity of the suspect.
+When conducting a photographic lineup, if practicable, the member presenting the lineup should not be involved in the investigation of the case or know the identity of the suspect.
 In no case should the member presenting a lineup to a witness know which photograph or person in the lineup is being viewed by the witness.
-Techniques to achieve this include randomly numbering photographs, shuffling folders or using a computer program to order the persons in the lineup.